kstenerud/concise-encoding/cte-specification.md

 ### Bytes

-An array of octets representing an arbitrary series of bytes, with no specification as to how they should be interpreted.
+An array of octets representing an arbitrary series of bytes, with no implied structure.
 This type would typically be used to represent arbitrary file contents, memory dumps, uninterpreted data sequences, etc.

 Bytes uses the encoding type `b`.

 Each byte is encoded into two characters (4 bits per character), using a lowercase hex alphabet (0-9, a-f).

 The encoded contents can contain whitespace (CR, LF, TAB, SPACE) at any point.
-Implementations should use whitespace to keep line lengths reasonable (assume that humans will be reading and editing the document).
+Implementations should use whitespace to keep line lengths reasonable in accordance with [human editability](#human-editability).

 Example: